VirtualAnalogy/Paraphrasis/README.md

 will require including `Resources.h` from the file where `getCache()` is called since this rather long header is not part of `TeragonGuiComponents.h`).

-The reason that the ResourceCache is passed as a raw pointer instead of a reference is that the editor should take ownership of the cache upon construction.
+**NOTE**: The reason that the ResourceCache is passed as a raw pointer instead of a reference is that the editor should take ownership of the cache upon construction.
 This way, you can delete the cache in the editor's destructor and spare a bit of memory to the system when the editor is closed.
 You could also choose to keep a ResourceCache in the processor and pass its address up to the editor, but this is not recommended.
+In either case, you must make sure that the cache is deleted at some point or else memory will be leaked.

 Adding Components